IACR/latex-submit/webapp/compiler/README.md

-This is out of date.
+# LaTeX Compiler

-This is the setup for using the docker python SDK to compile latex.
+This part is mostly standalone, and is used by the web server as a way to compile uploaded LaTeX code.
+There is a command line interface for testing.

 # Quick start